kousukekikuchi1984/Curriculum-Vitae/public/english.md

 ## Summary
 * From the graduate school he researched architectural design with quantitative method.
 * He consulted a department store based on his research on user activity at commercial complex.
 * Through the analytics experience, he learned programming of Ruby.
 * From this experience, he worked as not only as an engineer but also as an analyst for business.
 * He has strong experience of improving performance of Internet Advertising aside from implementation.

 ## Working Experience

+### **Machine Learning Engineer**, Persol Career Inc. - 2017.10-present
+* Construction of Machine Learning Platform using Hadoop and Kubernetes
+* Also, a Development of knowledge-based recommendation algorithm.
+* A Machine Learning Adovocate.

-### **Data Mining Engineer**, IPONWeb Japan - 2016.02-Present
+### **Data Mining Engineer**, IPONWeb Japan - 2016.02-2017.09
 * Planning of improving CPA performance of a DSP.
 He has improved 4 times more efficiency of Acquisition-based advertising.
 * Rich experience on IT development made him manage projects of external data vendors and different divisions.
 Due to the new data, his service is able to improve performance by 20%.